 • Psychographics

 The way you ask a question can often change the answers you get.
-Typically demographic questions are mutually exclusive and collectively exhaustive (e.g. a single person cannot be both aged 25-34 and age 85-94).
-Behavioural questions are matters of fact and often asked using the Five W’s and H (when, what, where, who, why, how), specific numbers (e.g. how many times this month have you eaten an apple?) or selected from lists (e.g. which of these movies do you intend to watch?).
+Typically, demographic questions are mutually exclusive and collectively exhaustive (e.g., a single person cannot be both aged 25-34 and aged 85-94).
+Behavioral questions are matters of fact and are often asked using the Five W’s and H (when, what, where, who, why, how), specific numbers (e.g. how many times this month have you eaten an apple?), or selected from lists (e.g., which of these movies do you intend to watch?).
 Psychographics are often asked using scales, comparisons, and assessments.
-When asking psychographic questions it is preferable to use standardised scale formats (such as the Likert scale) or standardised assessments (such as the PHQ-9, IQ or cognitive reflection test).
+When asking psychographic questions, it is preferable to use standardized scale formats (such as the Likert scale) or standardized assessments (such as the PHQ-9IQ, or cognitive reflection test).

 Key principles for writing questions